 Both SEGL1 and SEGL2 are essential to meet the UK’s net zero commitments and deliver a cleaner, greener future.

-What we plan to build
+What we propose to build

 We are proposing to build and connect a new converter station at Drax, North Yorkshire.
-We also plan to install an underground cable from the coastline at Wilsthorpe, just south of Bridlington, to the new converter station and existing substation at Drax.
+We also plan to install an underground cable from the coastline at Wilsthorpe, just south of Bridlington, to the new converter station and an existing substation at Drax.

 Our converter station will house the technology to enable the green electricity to be transmitted through the approximately 505km cable.